bojand/fsto-2018-grpc/slides.md

 ???

-- We want the convenience of local function calls... but to be executed in distributed manner.
+- What we really want is the the convenience of local function calls... but executed in distributed manner.

 ---